 Here’s a list of what I keep on hand so I can be creative and whip up meals fast.

-Well, it’s a hefty list, but someone’s got to do it.
+It’s a hefty list, but someone’s got to do it.
 I don’t like to shop every day.
 I know some of you do, but it’s not the part I like about feeding people.
 To prevent me from having to pop down the shops every day or so I keep a good variety of items on hand.
 Items that don’t go off quickly of course.

 If I didn’t have a cooking school, I could get away with a week to 10 days, keeping my shopping visits to a minimum.
 As it is, I’m at the shops at least once a week and usually twice because of purchasing fresh food for classes.